katsew/nw-scaffold/README.md

 ### resources in source

-`views/` is for Jade and compiled html will be output into `release/src/`. create `package.json` for your app.
+`views/` is for Jade and compiled html will be output into `release/src/`.
+create `package.json` on this directory for your app.
 (cf. Installation step 3)

 ### resources in source/assets